ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 ##### description

-Used to describe the behavior of an endpoint.
+The `description` is a simple way to keep your endpoints organized by describing their behavior and role.

 ```application/json
 [